Steven23457/FNCE-443-Project/README.md

-Code file used for Crude to Gas ratio trade for stocktrack project
+All Code used for the FNCE 443 Stock Track Project.